Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 - identifying whether Unicode-level discussion is worth reopening
 - using Wikimedia's position to advocate accurately, not simplistically

-An accurate advocate is more valuable here than an enthusiastic but imprecise one.
+Accurate understanding at this stage is more valuable than premature conclusions.